For guaranteed live arrival, remember to choose next day shipping when ordering live insects.

 GHOST Mantis Phyllocrainia (leaf head) Paradoxa

-The most wanted and most beautiful praying mantis species available upon the market.
-Ghosts are one of the few species that are communal.
+Ghosts are the most wanted and most beautiful praying mantis species available on the market.
+They are one of the few species that are communal.
 They can be kept together without eating each other.
-They are especially useful for pest control in grow rooms and greenhouse or tent environments as naturally eating the most common and prevalent pests in these environments.
-See this article regarding marijuana growers ...
+Ghosts are especially useful for pest control in grow rooms and greenhouse or tent environments, as they naturally eat the most common and prevalent pests in these environments.
+See this article regarding marijuana growers.

-You can buy 1 or a discounted 4-pack or NEW breeding group 10-pack!
+You can buy one or a discounted 4-pack or a NEW breeding group 10-pack!

 Care Sheet

-Phyllocrania paradoxa, a common name ghost mantis, is a small species of mantis from Africa remarkable for its leaf-like body.
-It is one of the three species in the genus Phyllocrania.
+Phyllocrania paradoxa, commonly known as the ghost mantis, is a small species of mantis from Africa remarkable for its leaf-like body.
+It is one of three species in the genus Phyllocrania.

-Compared to many other praying mantises, the ghost mantis is a "medium-size" growing to about 45 to 50 millimeters (1.8 to 2.0 in) long.
+Compared to many other praying mantises, the ghost mantis is a "medium-size" one that grows to about 45 to 50 millimeters (1.8 to 2.0 in) long.

-It comes in various brownish shades from very dark brown (almost black) to greenish-gray.
-And I breed these that can be bright green
+It comes in various brownish shades, from very dark brown (almost black) to greenish-gray.
+And I breed these that can be bright green.
+An individual's colors change between molts and depend on light and humidity.

-P. paradoxa oothecae can hatch out up to three dozen young.
-1st and 2nd instar nymphs of this species are dark-colored and use ant mimicry as a defense.
+P. paradoxa oothecae can hatch up to three dozen young.
+Its first —and second-instar nymphs are dark-colored and defend themselves with ant mimicry.

 Sexual Dimorphism

-As with most or all species of mantis, Phyllocrania paradoxa is sexually dimorphic, with females being larger than males.
+As with most or all mantis species, Phyllocrania paradoxa is sexually dimorphic, with females being larger than males.
 Females have six abdominal segments.
 Males are shorter, narrower, and have eight-segmented abdomens.
-At the 5th instar and above males are thinner than females and have smaller appendages (lateral of the abdomen).
-At the 6th instar and above their crowns are different.
-When adults, males have longer and thicker antennae than females and have transparent wings, which are longer than the abdomen and are good flyers and are significantly thinner than the females.
-At the 5th instar and above females are more compact than males and have bigger appendages.
-At the 6th instar and above the crown of females are as wide as their head and more line and smoother than the male`s crown.
-When adult, females are significantly more compact than the male with shorter antennae and the wings cover the abdomen.
+At the 5th instar and above, males are thinner than females and have smaller appendages (lateral of the abdomen).
+At the 6th instar and above, their crowns are different.
+In adults, males have longer and thicker antennae than females and have transparent wings, which are longer than the abdomen, are good flyers, and are significantly thinner than the females.
+At the 5th instar and above, females are more compact than males and have bigger appendages.
+At the 6th instar and above, the crown of females are as wide as their head and more line and smoother than the male`s crown.
+When adult, females are significantly more compact than males, with shorter antennae and wings covering the abdomen.

 Range